SAP API Management: Discover Integration Flows from CPI tenants and auto-generate APIs

 To begin with, you need to create an abstraction to your CPI tenant where all your Integration Flows are hosted.
 In order to do so, create an API Provider of type ‘Cloud Platform Integration’ with all the necessary details.

 Note: You need to enter the co-ordinates and the credentials to connect to your CPI Web UI tenant.
-This feature is only available for CPI Neo environment as of now.

 Once the API Provider is saved, you can also check your details by clicking on the ‘Test Connection’ action.
 If everything looks fine, you are ready to use this API Provider to browse through the Integration Flows and generate an API for any chosen Integration Flow.